orionnelson/labw3/README.md

 - Interface ShapeProperties is the guiding interface for shape and includes all methods that Shape must complete the requirements needed gained from ```working-trash```
 - Shape.java created using ShapeProperties it is the parent class and will handle all further comparisons or added shapes which have not already been implemented.
 - Shape.java optionally takes care of getArea() instead of refering to subclass.getArea()
-- My_Rectangle and My_Circle have been modified to be a subclass of shape and now most getters and setters interact with parent Shape.java
+- MyRectangle and MyCircle have been modified to be a subclass of shape and now most getters and setters interact with parent Shape.java
 - Square.java has been Created as a subclass of Rectangle.java it now is able to be constructed with only an lengh.
 - ShapeSort.java has been created to contain all of the required sorting methods.
 - Changes to My_Panel.java to implement modular design changes.